-Warning: To avoid electrical shock, the power cord ground conductor must be connected to AC ground.

-Warning: Do not connect a load to the power supply before it's turned on.
-Likewise, disconnect the load before shutting down the power supply.
+Warning: To avoid electrical shock, the grounding conductor of the power cord must be connected to AC ground.
+Warning: Do not connect any load to the power supply before it's turned on.
+Likewise, make sure to disconnect the load before shutting down the power supply.
 Shutting down improperly can cause the power supply to fail when it's turned on next time.
 Damages due to improper startup and/or shutdown are not under warranty.